-All our wood is FSC-certified, which means that the forest management conforms to a responsible and global agenda that cares for trees and people all over the planet.
-Under FSC practices, foresters never fell more trees than the forest can regenerate.
-FSC certification also ensures that forest workers have proper working conditions, pay and that local communities benefit socially and economically.
+All our wood is certified, which means that the forest management conforms to a responsible and global agenda that cares for trees and people all over the planet.
+This certification secures that foresters never fell more trees than the forest can regenerate.
+Certification also ensures that forest workers have proper working conditions, pay and that local communities benefit socially and economically.

 Ash is hard and heavy and has excellent properties for bending.
 In prehistoric times it was used for carts, ladders and spears, among other purposes.
 Ash is our lightest-coloured wood type with a delicate and beautiful expression that really comes into its own when the bookcases are placed side by side, so that the light colours complement and add depth to each other.
 Ash is also available in a black-stained version where the grain is subtly visible and brings a structured and warm look to the black finish.

-Walnut ranges in colour from greyish tones to deep dark brown.
-It is a hard and strong wood type, and the American walnut trees we use can grow to a height of 40 metres with a diameter of one metre.
-Walnut is an exclusive wood type, as hand-sorting is necessary because the colour can range from very light to very dark, but it offers an inimitable expression.
+Walnut ranges in color from greyish tones to deep dark brown.
+It is a hard and strong wood type, and the American walnut trees we use can grow to a height of 40 meters with a diameter of one meter.
+Walnut is an exclusive wood type, as hand-sorting is necessary because the color can range from very light to very dark, but it offers an inimitable expression.